dpniel/pyotherside-snap-example/README.md

 as i use qtcreator from upstream.
 But it should work i suppose?? or you can just do it all from the command line.

-To run locally you will first need to build and install pyotherside This is because it needs to be compiled against the qt libs from the overlay ppa which the pyotherside in the archive is not (AFAIK).
+To run locally you will need to build and install pyotherside.
+This is because it needs to be compiled against the qt libs from the overlay ppa which the pyotherside in the archive is not (AFAIK).